 Rio Salado College's academic calendar is divided into 16 blocks each term.
 Each block is 16 weeks long with a fixed start and end date.
-NOTE: The Summer term is an 8 week block.
+The summer term has 8 block starts.

 When you register for classes, you'll also select a start date for your classes.
 Your start date determines your block for that term.
 All classwork for that term must be completed within your block's fixed start and end date.
 About Block Calendar.

 - A term block is 16 weeks in length.

 - Each term block begins on a Monday and ends on a Saturday.

 - You can stagger class start dates within most term blocks if all classes for the term begin and end within the term block.

 - Term blocks cannot overlap.
 For example, you cannot begin your spring term block until after the fall term block end date.

 Rio Salado College, like the other nine Maricopa Community Colleges, offers degrees and certificates to students on a term calendar.
 Rio Salado College has three terms: Fall, spring and summer.
 Each term provides flexibility allowing: